Disconnected Enterprise Systems Are Still Slowing Down the Business

 Leaders often do not see the full cost because the waste is spread across many teams and small actions rather than one visible outage.

-Disconnected data weakens both customer experience and executive decisions
+Disconnected data weakens decisions

 The fix is operating design, not just interface count